 Does Ibuprofen Reduce Sex Drive?

-While from the research above, it's tempting to think NSAIDs promote a loss libido, no studies have directly linked the two.
+While from the research above, it's tempting to think NSAIDs promote a loss libido, no studies have directly linked the ibuprofen, aspirin or Tylenol to low sex drive.
 Sex drive is complicated and a loss of libido can be caused by many things.
 For example, a drop in sex drive might be caused by stress, high triglycerides, being overweight and even too much exercise.

 Does Ibuprofen Cause Fatigue?